 Once you own a home, you may want to tap into its equity via a home equity loan or home equity line of credit (HELOC).
 These can give you cash to pay for renovations, repairs, medical bills, college tuition or any other expenses you might need to cover.
 The only catch?
 You usually need at least a 620 credit score to even be considered for these loans.

 More negotiating power.

-Lower car insurance rates.
+Better car loans and lower car insurance rates.

-Unless you live in Massachusetts, California or Hawaii, your credit score influences your car insurance costs.
+Also, unless you live in Massachusetts, California or Hawaii, your credit score influences your car insurance costs.
 In all but these three states, auto insurers can use credit reporting data to set your premiums and annual charges.
 These insurance companies generally operate on the assumption that lower credit scoring-consumers file more claims and therefore require a higher premium.
 Those with higher scores are assumed to file fewer claims and are rewarded with lower premiums — even for the same amount of coverage.